 So, why does that humidity make such a big difference for your AC?
 Think of your air conditioner as having two jobs: cooling the air and removing moisture from it.
 When humidity levels are high, your AC has to work much harder on that second job.
 The system pulls in warm, moist air, and as it cools the air, condensation forms and is drained away.
 But when the air is extra heavy with moisture, your cooling system struggles to remove heat efficiently.
 This extra effort means your AC might be running constantly but failing to make your space feel truly comfortable, turning a perfectly reasonable indoor temperature into something that feels much, much warmer.

-How Humidity Affects Your Air Conditioner
+Is Humidity Overworking Your Air Conditioner?

 That sticky, heavy feeling in the air isn’t just uncomfortable; it’s also making your air conditioner work overtime.
 Your AC system is designed to do two jobs at once: cool the air and remove moisture.
 When humidity levels in North Carolina climb, your system has to put in extra effort to handle the moisture before it can even start to cool your home effectively.
 This added workload doesn’t just affect your comfort.
 It has a direct impact on your energy bills and the long-term health of your HVAC system.
 Understanding this relationship is the first step to creating a more comfortable and efficient home.